 New & Used Lamborghini Gallardo : In Depth

-The Lamborghini Gallardo is available as either a two-seat coupe or roadster with a V-10 engine and all-wheel drive.
+The Lamborghini Gallardo is offered as either a two-seat coupe or roadster with a V-10 engine and all-wheel drive.
 It’s the most affordable way to get into a Lamborghini, if there were such a thing.
-It competes with the Ferrari 458 Italia and the Chevrolet Corvette ZR1.
+It competes with the Chevrolet Corvette ZR1 and the Ferrari 458 Italia.

 For a closer look at the final Gallardo, read our review.

 Still snapping heads around after almost a decade on the road, the Lamborghini Gallardo entered the scene in 2003 as a 2004 model.
 Built in the Sant'Agata Bolognese home of Lamborghini, the Gallardo was first offered a coupe-only body style, a 5.0-liter V-10 engine rated at 493 horsepower and 376 pound-feet of torque, and truly exotic, futuristic looks.
 In 2006, a Spyder model (convertible) was introduced, along with mechanical upgrades to the engine that raised output to 513 horsepower.

 In 2007, a Superleggera ("super light") model was added to the fold, shaving 220 pounds from the Gallardo's standard weight and adding another 10 horsepower.
 All first-generation Gallardos were offered with either a six-speed manual transmission or a six-speed robotized semi-automatic manual known as E-gear.
 Top speeds were listed at 196 mph for the later first-generation models.